eemokey/eemokey.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Grateful to be a recipient of the Viterbi Undergraduate Research Mentoring Award & [Excellence in Science Communication for Social Good Award](https://www.linkedin.com/posts/eis-communications-hub-at-the-usc-viterbi-school-of-engineering_were-celebrating-the-end-of-the-hubs-second-ugcPost-7189481991627595776-2Mif/)
+Grateful to be a recipient of the Viterbi Undergraduate Mentoring Award & [Excellence in Science Communication for Social Good Award](https://www.linkedin.com/posts/eis-communications-hub-at-the-usc-viterbi-school-of-engineering_were-celebrating-the-end-of-the-hubs-second-ugcPost-7189481991627595776-2Mif/)